jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Model ensembles

 So far, we try to find the best models.
 In machine learning, we can take a vote from different decision trees to make the final prediction.
 This is based on the assumption that mistakes are localized.
 There is a smaller chance for 2 different models to make the same mistake.
 In DL, each training starts with random guesses and therefore the models optimized are usually not unique.
 We can pick the best models after repeating the training multiple times.
 We take votes from those models for the final predictions.
 This requires us to run the program multiple times, and can be prohibitively expensive.
-Alternatively, we run the training once and pick the best models at the end of the training.
+Alternatively, we run the training once and checkpoints multiple times.
+We pick the best models from the checkpoints.
+We can also use the validation phase to pick our best models to ensemble.
+Instead of running multiple models, we can also run a running average for our training parameters.
 We can have one vote per model, taking an average or use weights based on the confidence level for each prediction.

 ### Convolution Net (CNN) & Long short term memory (LSTM)